IOASA

 +34 934 17 57 36

-Although people have been naming celestial objects for millennia, the IOASA was delegated the task of assigning scientifically recognised names to newly discovered celestial bodies by its member countries.
-The NameExoWorlds contest is the first opportunity that the public will have to name not only exoplanets, but also, for the first time in centuries, to give popular names to stars — those that have known exoplanets in orbit around them.
+Although people have been naming celestial objects for millennia, the IOASA has the task of assigning scientifically recognised names to newly discovered celestial bodies by its member countries.
+The NameExoWorlds contest provides not only the first opportunity for the public to name exoplanets, but also, for the first time in centuries, to give popular names to some stars — those that have known exoplanets in orbit around them.

 To participate in the contest, clubs and non-profit organisations must first register with the IOASA Directory of World Astronomy.
-The deadline for which has been extended to 23:59 UTC on 15 May 2015.
+The deadline for registrations has been extended to 23:59 UTC on 1 June 2015.

 The final results are expected to be announced at a special public ceremony held during the IOASA XXIX General Assembly in Honolulu, USA, 3–14 August 2015.